EGI-Federation/training-datahub/Exercise_02/README.md

 Hint3:
 * Use `plt.savefig('fname.png')` to save figure in container.
-* To copy file from the Docker container to your  VM account do: `sudo docker cp <containerId>:/file/path/within/container /host/path/target`
+* To copy file from the Docker container to your  VM account do: `docker cp <containerId>:/file/path/within/container /host/path/target`
 * Use the `display` command to check the file image.